kubernetes/enhancements/keps/sig-cloud-provider/1959-service-lb-class-field/README.md

 Required updates to service controller:
 * if the class field is NOT set for a Service, allow the cloud provider to reconcile the load balancer.
-* if the class annotation IS set for a Service, skip reconciliation of the Service from the cloud provider.
+* if the class field IS set for a Service, skip reconciliation of the Service from the cloud provider.

 ### Test Plan